SSWConsulting/SSW.Rules.Content/rules/typescript-enums/rule.md

 ![Figure: The IconKey type from above](iconkey-vscode-sense.png)

-Remember, it's important to assess on a case-by-case basis when you are writing code whether a const assertion can be used instead of an enum, as it will likely lead to better DX for developers working with the codebase.
+Remember, it's important to assess on a case-by-case basis when you are writing code to determine whether a const assertion can be used instead of an enum.
+Using const assertions will likely lead to better DX (Developer eXperience).